Role of the therapist

 Padding of body for support may be required for some children using cushions, bean pillows and soft memory foam mats to prevent hands and skin rubbing on the movement of the bed.

-Our rebound therapists ensure that medical consent forms are up to date and that they record the progress of the children using the Winstrada development award programme.
-Michelle liaises regularly with physiotherapists in school to ensure that the team make each childs session relevant and individual to their specific needs.
+Our Rebound therapists ensure that medical consent forms are up to date and that they record the progress of the children using the Winstrada development award programme.
+Coaches regularly liaise with physiotherapists in school to ensure each child’s session is relevant and individualised to their specific needs.